Last time, we talked about the benefits of power yoga.

 He blended traditional Hatha yoga techniques into this practice.

-This style of yoga is a series of yoga poses performed in a room heated to a constant temperature between 95 and 100 degrees Fahrenheit with a humidity of 40%.
+These series of poses are performed in a room heated to a constant temperature between 95 and 100 degrees Fahrenheit with a humidity of 40%.

 The poses in Bikram yoga are unchanging and is designed to rejuvenate and strengthen the entire body.